 “I have a job, Natalie.
-I write code for a local software development company; it pays $110,000 a year.”
+I write code for a local software development company; it pays $140,000 a year.”

-“That’s not enough to afford three domiciles in Chicago.”
+“That’s not enough to afford two domiciles in Chicago.”

-Angel started typing into her smartphone; this was going to be a long epistle.
+Angel started typing into her smartphone; this would be a long epistle.

 “OK, I have stolen quite a bit of cash from the Albanian mob, $5 million two years ago and $20 million this year.
 In each case, I sent the money to the IRS via RoboTaxi.
 However, I delayed returning the first $5 million to the IRS for twelve months and developed a tech stock investment app.
-As a result, my stock portfolio is now $4.3 million and growing.”
+As a result, my stock portfolio is now $1.3 million and growing.”